benwiz/benwiz.github.io/README.md

   - Make background prettier
   - Add a title
   - Maybe get rid of Antarctica
+  - Filter bubbles by tag (probably using fuzzy search or a multi select)
-  - Make mobile disclaimer pretty.
-Then make it useful.
+  - Make mobile disclaimer pretty